 SARRC undertakes self-directed research, serves as a satellite site for national and international projects and provides up-to-date information, training and assistance to families and professionals about autism.

 Through integrative research, educational outreach, model programs and collaborative initiatives, SARRC sets forth, promotes and facilitates best practices for early intervention and the long-term support of adults with an autism spectrum disorder.

 The Foundation for Senior Living (FSL) is one of the largest nonprofit organizations in Arizona devoted to preserving dignity and promoting quality of life for seniors, adults with disabilities and their caregivers.

-FSL has also redeveloped 29 Palms, the beta site for the First Place® Transition Academy, by co-locating eight two-bedroom units for adults with autism with 13 apartments for multi-generational residents.
+FSL has also redeveloped 29 Palms, the beta site for the First Place® Transition Academy, by co-locating nine two-bedroom units for adults with autism with 12 apartments for multigenerational residents.
 The property is currently accepting enrollment.